Woody2143/woody2143.github.io/_posts/2016-01-07-atlantapm.markdown

   return -1;
 }
 ```
+- Util will post his code online at some point

 - Scott asked how you can find all the Perl6 keywords; ex .value .key etc
   - Read [the docs](docs.perl6.org)